siggame/ProtoWebVisualizer/README.md

 WebVisualizer
 =============

-The experimental HTML5 &amp; JavaScript visualizer
+The experimental HTML5 &amp; JavaScript Visualizer for the ACM SIG-GAME MegaMinerAI revamp